-I am an ex librarian (public libraries) and I aim to read 100 books a year (though I don’t always manage it).
-I’ve always loved books and met my first real author at the library.
-I was a member of the Bookworm Club and went along on a Saturday morning for a talk by H E Todd as I loved his Bobby Brewster books.
-I was so excited but I never did tell him my idea for a new Bobby Brewster story!
+I am a 60+ year young, ex librarian (public libraries) and I’ve always loved books.
+I met my first real author at the library at the age of 9 or 10 as a member of the Bookworm Club.
+I went along on a Saturday morning for a talk by H E Todd as I loved his Bobby Brewster books.
+I was so excited but so scared to speak that I never did tell him my idea for a new Bobby Brewster story!

 I joined NetGalley in 2014 as a reviewer and it has introduced me to many new authors and friends on Goodreads.
 I’d never actually written a review before I joined but as they keep sending me books I must be doing something right.

 I’ve had a Kindle offers book blog on Facebook since April 2015 before deciding to start this one.

 I read a variety of genres but you will normally find me reading the following.
 I like UK based police procedurals and psychological thrillers, but tend to avoid anything that hints at graphic domestic violence, child abuse or animal abuse (I’m a softy really).
 I enjoy well researched historical fiction and I’m partial to a bit of chick lit (or Choc Lit as I prefer to call it) of the more intelligent and humorous kind ie not London centric, sex and shopping sagas featuring twiggy twenty year olds with too much money and not much sense (I suspect that’s my age showing).
 I also enjoy quirky and interesting novels and what would be described as women’s fiction.